openzfs/zfs-buildbot/README.md

 merge may be reverted and the pull request reopened.
 Please continue iterating with the ZFS on Linux developers in the pull request until the issue is resolved the changes can be merged.

+By default all ZFS patches are built against the master SPL branch.
+However, on occasion a corresponding SPL patch is required to build a ZFS patch.
+In this case add `Requires-spl: refs/pull/PR/head` to the top commit comment in your ZFS pull request, where `PR` is an open SPL pull request number.
+This will instruct the buildbot to use that SPL pull request rather than the default master branch.

 ### Builder Types